 6. Ney Springs Canyon and Box Canyon trails — Mount Shasta, California

 Mount Shasta ranks high on the list of the most underrated mountain towns in the United States, and in winter the town is so peaceful that even labeling it as “rated” might be an overstatement.
-Northern California is populated by hikes through redwood forests and deep green hillsides, but in winter bail on both of those and head for the canyon country outside of this town of 3,000.
+Northern California is populated by hikes through redwood forests and deep green hillsides, but in winter, bail on both of those and head for the canyon country outside of this town of 3,000.
 The trailheads for both the Ney Springs Canyon and Box Canyon trails are separated by only a few minutes of driving.
 The former takes you past an abandoned tourist resort to the 40-foot Faery Falls.
-The latter walks you to a desolate junkyard where trees and brush poke out of rusting automobiles; a truly weird site but the mile or so hike is stunning.
+The latter walks you to a desolate junkyard where trees and brush poke out of rusting automobiles; a truly weird site but the mile-or-so winter hike is stunning.
 As a forewarning, both trails can be quite cold even once your blood starts pumping, so come prepared with an extra layer.